dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 ExchangeMessageInfoCollection msgCollection = client.listMessages(strFolderURI);
 ~~~
 ### **Listing Messages with Paging Support**
-The following code snippet shows you how to get a list of messages with paging support.
+The following Java code snippet shows you how to get a list of messages with paging support.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java